Part V, first instalment:

 If I reverse-engineered my existing beliefs from my actual behaviour, then my version of the First Truth was that really I thought my life (at least) should not contain suffering.
 For that reason, anytime I became aware that I was displeased about something, deep down on some level I felt it to be an outrage, a gross injustice, and an emergency.
 This made me terribly narcissistic, and morally flawed.
 Special rules for me – because I’m suffering!

 Naturally, of course, if you had some theoretical gathering of people, and all of them were absolutely fine except one who was having a very difficult time, then civilised people would prioritise that person’s needs and expect less of them.
 Forgive them if they seemed a bit self-centred, irritable, or distracted.
-The problem comes when everyone in the room thinks that they are that person.
+There are two main ways to get this excellent principle wrong though – one is that this is for other (nice) people to give, not for us to petulantly demand, and the second is that so very often, everyone in the room thinks that they are that special person.

 So I tried to take that on board, and it seemed to work very well for considering moral questions in a vacuum and feeling like I was already a better and wiser person.
 But then things would come up – external annoyances or internal longings, and I would be immediately in their grip, feeling very hard-done-by and very special, because things were hard for ME.
 Then I would catch myself with the self-pity and remind myself that I was wise now.
 Round and round we go.